 Nicknamed the Old Lion, Albert Roger Miller was born on the 20th day of May 1952 to his Mum, Ruth Ngobo and Dad, Germain Mooh, in Yaoundé, Cameroon.
-At the age of seven, Roger Milla got inspired by his hero called Pele after he led Brazil to the World Cup.
+At the age of seven, Roger Milla got inspired by his hero called, Pele, after he led Brazil to the World Cup.

 Because of his love for Soccer and wanting to be like his hero, he earned the childhood nickname “Pele”.
 The Early Football Life of Roger Milla began in Japoma, his Cameronian village.
 It came when Roger Milla’s family moved from Yaoundé to Douala in the year 1963.

-Such family relocations came as a result of a transfer of Roger Milla’s Dad (Germain Mooh) who was a railway worker.
+Such family relocations came as a result of a transfer of Roger Milla’s Dad (Germain Mooh), who was a railway worker.
 While he worked in the transportation sector, Roger Milla’s Mum is a homemaker.
 Early on, Roger Milla’s parents insisted on his education instead of soccer.

-At 13, Roger Milla signed for Eclair de Douala, which is his first local club.
+At 13, Roger Milla signed for Eclair de Douala, which was his first local club.
 He went on to play for Léopard Douala and Tonnerre before moving abroad.
 While in France, Roger Milla played for Valenciennes, Monaco, Bastia, Saint-Étienne, Montpellier and Saint-Pierroise.

 While in Europe, his notable achievement is winning the Coupe de France, Division 2 title, etc. For the Cameroon national team, he won two AFCON titles.
 Above all, Roger Milla’s heroics in the 1990 and 1994 FIFA World Cups turned him into a global Football icon.